blockcypher/bcwallet/README.md

 bwallet is still under development and not ready for production use.
 You could very well lose money.
 Use at your own risk.

-To get started (you may want to first `cd` to a folder where the virtualenv will be created):
+To get started:
 ```
-$ virtualenv --python=python2 venv  # see python2 note below
-$ . venv/bin/activate
 $ pip install bwallet
 $ bwallet
 ```
-Note: the virtualenv (first 2 steps) shouldn't be strictly necessary, but one of the dependency libraries requires a virtualenv to `pip install`.
-Once that's fixed I'll update this.

-To edit and submit a pull request:
+If you'd like to edit bwallet (say to submit a pull request):
 ```
 $ git clone https://github.com/blockcypher/bwallet.git
 $ cd bwallet